kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - To help you think about the project early, so you can get a head start on finding data, reading relevant literature, thinking about the questions you wish to answer, etc.
 - To ensure that the data you wish to analyze, methods you plan to use, and the scope of your analysis are feasible and will help you be successful for this project.

 Choose **three** substantially different datasets you are interested in analyzing.
-For each, identify the components below.

-Include the following in the proposal:
+For each dataset, include the following 3 sections in the proposal:

-### Introduction and Data
+### Data description & background

-For each data set, include the following:

 - Identify the source of the data,
-- When and how it was originally collected (by the original data curator, not necessarily how you found the data)
+- When and how it was originally collected (by the original data curator, not necessarily how you found the data), and
-- A brief description of the observations
+- Provide a brief description of the observations

 ### Research question